Imburse-Payments/imburse-payments.github.io/pages/getting-started/tenant-users.md

 **Inviting New Users**<br/>
 Each new user must be **invited** to the tenancy.
 An email will be sent to the `emailAddress` specified which the recipient must then accept before having access to the Imburse Portal.
-If a users doesn't receive the email or misplaces it, there is a **resend invitation** method that can be actioned.
+If a user doesn't receive the email or misplaces it, then the **resend invitation** method can be actioned.

 **Accepting** an invitation is not part of the API as this is a process that is executed by the recipient using the Imburse Portal.